Thai Airways International Flight 261: Passengers and crews

-Flight 146 was carrying 132 passengers and 14 crew members.
+Flight 261 was carrying 132 passengers and 14 crew members.
 There were 25 foreigners on board the flight, including nationals of Austria, Australia, Britain, Finland, Germany, Israel, Japan, Norway, Pakistan and the United States.
 The rest of the passengers were Thais.
 Among the passengers were Siriwan, the sister of Thai Transport and Communications Minister Suthep Thaugsuban, Thai actor and singer Ruangsak Loychusak, and Thawat Wichaidit, a Member of Parliament from Surat Thani.

 The captain, Pinit Vechasilp, had 10,167 flight hours, including 3,000 hours on the Airbus A300-600/A310.

 The first officer, Saen Chalermsaenyakorn, had 2,839 flight hours, with 983 of them on the Airbus A300-600/A310.

 Accident

 Flight TG261 departed from Bangkok's Don Mueang International Airport with 132 passengers and 14 crew members at 17:40 local time to Surat Thani, a gateway city for popular resort island of Koh Samui in Thailand.
 It was cleared to fly at flight level 310.
 The estimated flight time was one hour and 55 minutes.
 At the time, Thailand was hosting the 1998 Asian Games and many schools had been closed due to the event.
 Many Thais had headed to holiday resorts.

 At 18:26 local time, the co-pilot contacted Surat Thani controller for approach.
 The aircraft, at the time, was located at 70 nmi from the airport.
-Surat Thani Airport cleared the flight for an VOR/DME approach to runway 22.
-The weather at Surat Thani Airport was 1500 metres visibility with calm winds and a cloud base of 1800 above ground level, temperature and dew point 24 and 22°C.
+Surat Thani approach control cleared the flight for an VOR/DME non-precision approach to runway 22.
+The weather at Surat Thani Airport was 1500 metres visibility with calm winds and a cloud base of 1800 ft above ground level, temperature and dew point 24 and 22°C.